phenotypic/homebridge-http-lock-mechanism/examples/README.md

 ## How-to

-1. First, follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE.
+1. First, install the `ArduinoJson` library from the _Library manager_ in the Arduino IDE, then follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE.
 The `.ino` file referred to is the `NodeMCU-Lock.ino` file included in this repository.
 When doing this, you should change the username and password, and insert your own SSL certificates.

 2. Assuming that you already have [homebridge](https://github.com/nfarina/homebridge#installation) set up, the next thing you will have to do is install the plugin:
 ```